BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Price.md

 - Moral terms can't be reduced to non-moral ones
 - Rationalism (virtue = to be guided by praxtical reason) is true
+- Non-instrumental and overriding value of morality are true